A new graph invariant arises in toric topology: Rational Betti numbers of

 where $\ta(G_i)$ is the topological $a$-number of $G_i$. \end{proposition} We extend the notion of topological $a$-numbers to general graphs.
-Note that we have already defined topological $a$-numbers for connected graphs with even vertices.
+Note that we have already defined topological $a$-numbers for connected graphs with even order.
 Everything goes the same as its combinatorial sibling $a(G)$.
 Let $G$ be a finite graph.
-Then $\ta(G)=0$ if $G$ has a component with odd vertices.
+Then $\ta(G)=0$ if $G$ has a component of odd order.
 Otherwise, $\ta(G)$ is defined as the product of topological $a$-numbers of each component of $G$.
 As a convention, we define $ta(\varnothing)=1$ for the empty graph $\varnothing$.